 More from Startups

 Looking to build or grow your own startup in the King’s Cross area?
-These are just a few of the support systems in place.
+These are just a few of the support systems in place for kings cross businesses.

 Digital Catapult works with digital tech businesses across the country to aid innovation and encourage early adoption of new technologies, ultimately making British businesses more competitive and productive.
 Its King’s Cross flagship centre offers testing facilities, a range of innovation programmes and a rich network of corporations, small businesses, researchers and investors.